spliffli/news-trading-analyzer/README.md

 ## Part 2: Analyzing tick data

-- [ ] Using the duka python package, get historical tick data going back eg. 5 years
+- [ ] Using the duka python package, get historical tick data ~~going back eg. 5 years.~~ Actually, because tick data uses up so much storage (~10Gb per symbol per year), it will be more efficient to only download the relevent days as needed instead of the entire history.
+Then it would be even more efficient to truncate the daily file to just 5 mins before and 15 mins after the news event, or simply delete the tick data after usage.
   - [ ] This can be a basic script at first but ideally it should be a CLI wizard
 - [ ] for a given indicator and symbol:
   - [ ] for each timestamp entry in database: